moondance-labs/tanssi-docs/builders/manage/sudo/pause-transactions.md

 1. Select the **txPause** module
 2. Select the **unpause** method
-3. Insert the **module** name that contains the transaction that will be unpaused.
+3. Insert the **module** name that contains the transaction that will be unpaused
-4. Insert the **transaction** name that will be unpaused.
+4. Insert the **transaction** name that will be unpaused
 5. Press **Submit Sudo** and confirm the transaction in the resulting pop-up

 In this example, the transaction to unpause is `transfer_allow_death` from the `Balances` module:

 ![Unpause transaction](/images/builders/manage/sudo/pause-transactions/pause-transactions-4.webp)

-The `unpause` transaction executes successfully only if the module and transaction parameters have been previously paused; otherwise, It fails.
+The `unpause` transaction executes successfully only if the module and transaction parameters have been previously paused; otherwise, it fails.
 After the successful unpausing, the transaction can be called and executed again.

 And that's it!
 The [Using Sudo](/builders/manage/sudo/) section has plenty more guides on using the Sudo account to manage your Tanssi appchain.